loudifier/chirplab/README.md

 <br/>

 ## Project Status
-Chirplab v0.2 is in an initial usable state, supporting file and sound card input and output and a few basic measurements - Frequency Response, Phase Response, and Harmonic Distortion.
-It will eventually support acoustic/electrical signal level calibration and several additional measurement types, including equivalent measurements to those that you would expect from commercial audio measurement systems and some entirely unique distortion metrics.
+Chirplab v0.3 is in a basic usable state, supporting file and sound card input and output with real units calibration and a set of standard audio measurements, with additional features and measurement types in development.
 See the [roadmap](ROADMAP.md) for a high level list of currently implemented and planned features.
 Contributions are welcome.

 If you have a specific feature request not on the roadmap, find a bug, have an audio file or signal that does not play nicely with Chirplab, etc. please [raise an issue](https://github.com/loudifier/chirplab/issues).